Key details

 To meet the requirements of the new law, a profit-sharing scheme may be implemented through any of the following means:

-For companies with at least 50 employees, which are already subject to mandatory profit sharing, the Act requires that employers engage in a negotiation with employees by 30 June 2024 to amend their CBA to include a provision ensuring that employees receive an increased share of the company’s profits whenever exceptional results are achieved.
+For companies with at least 50 employees, which are already subject to mandatory profit sharing, the Act requires that employers engage in a negotiation with employees by 30 June 2024 to amend their DUE to include a provision ensuring that employees receive an increased share of the company’s profits whenever exceptional results are achieved.
 The negotiation will determine the definition of “exceptional profits” and how they will be shared.
-Employers with a profit-sharing plan that is more favorable than the legal calculation formula for profit sharing are not required to update their CBA to reflect exceptional results.

 Next steps

 The changes will affect many employers who have not previously had any profit-sharing obligations.
 Companies with 11 to 49 employees must review their net profits over the previous three years to determine whether they are affected by the changes.
 Companies already subject to mandatory profit sharing and who do not use a calculation more favorable than the statutory formula will need to amend their agreements to provide a higher profit share for “exceptional profits.”
-To ensure compliance within the timeline, affected employers should work with their legal counsel to review and amend their CBAs in accordance with the changes.
+To ensure compliance within the timeline, affected employers should work with their legal counsel to review and amend their DUE – unilateral decision of the employer in accordance with the changes.